MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-install-uninstall.md

 * [The GetAddress.io UK Postcodes Extension](LocalFunctionality/UnitedKingdom/ui-extensions-getaddressio.md)
 * [US/CA/UK/AU/NZ/ZA - Send Remittance Advice](ui-extensions-send-remittance-advice.md)

-## Set Up an Extension
+## Set Up an extension
 After you install an app, you might have to set it up.
 For example, for the **PayPal Payments Standard for [!INCLUDE[prod_short](includes/prod_short.md)]** app you must specify the PayPal account to use.
 If that's the case, when installation completes [!INCLUDE[prod_short](includes/prod_short.md)] will ask whether you want to set up the app right away.
 Setups can be required for the app to work, or optional.

-If you choose to set up your app right away, and it how a required setup, [!INCLUDE[prod_short](includes/prod_short.md)] will open the required setup.
+If you choose to set up your app right away, and it has a required setup, [!INCLUDE[prod_short](includes/prod_short.md)] will open the required setup.
 The setup can be either a page where you enter information, or an assisted setup guide that helps you through the steps.
 If you don't complete the setup in one go, you can use the **Setups for _name of app_** page, which lists all setups for the app.
 Required setups indicated by **bold letters**.

-## Upload a Per-Tenant Extension (PTE)
+## Upload a per-tenant extension (PTE)

 You upload a PTE by using the **Extension Management** page.
 On the **Extension Management** page, go to **Manage**, then choose **Upload Extension**.
 On the **Upload and Deploy Extension** page, specify the .app file to upload.
 To proceed, choose the **Accept** button, and then the **Deploy** button, which will start the process of deploying the PTE.

 If the PTE contains breaking schema changes, it's possible to *force* an upload of it.
 To do that, in the **Schema Sync Mode** choose the **Force** option.
 You'll get a confirmation dialog to accept before proceeding.

-## Uninstall an App
+## Uninstall an app

 You uninstall an app by using the **Extension Management** page.
 To uninstall an app, select it on the page, then select the **Uninstall** action.
 If you uninstall an app, and you then change your mind, you can install the app again.